artsy/garner/README.md

 Contributing
 ------------

 Fork the project.
 Make your feature addition or bug fix with tests.
 Send a pull request.
-Bonus points for topic branches.

 Copyright and License
 ---------------------